PROJECT OVERVIEW

 Over time, as owners and their teams grew and scaled, their need for an embedded payroll solution increased as well.

-Problems with the previous solution
+Problems with the previous integration

-• Owners had disconnected billing, accounting, and payroll systems
+• Disconnected accounting and payroll systems

 Run Payroll - Before

-UX Strategy
+UX STRATEGY

 UX strategy